zhoumingyi/REOM/README.md

 ### Option 1: Build The Environment from Scratch

-(1) First, you need to download the whole code and code from the GitHub using the command:
+(1) You can download the whole code and code from the GitHub:

 ```
 git clone https://github.com/zhoumingyi/REOM.git